perfectsquircle/sqlinjector/README.md

 ====
 ## In Progress

+* Results
+  * Click on result selects entire text (or copy gets the whole thing)
+  * Sticky header when scrolling results

 ## Minimum Viable Product

-* Click on result selects entire text (or copy gets the whole thing)
 * A way to destroy all active connections
 * Parser
   * Comments between statements?